The Last Voyage of the Demeter: Plot

 On 6 August 1897, the merchant ship Demeter washes ashore in England.
 Among its wreckage, the police find the log kept by her captain, Eliot.

 One month earlier, Demeter has made port in Varna, Bulgaria, to receive cargo bound for London.
 A shipment of multiple large, wooden crates is delivered to the dock by local Romanian workers.
-However, upon delivery of the cargo, they will not proceed, instead declaring that they must leave the area before sundown; one of the men pays the quartermaster (Wojchek) and another crewman (Olgaren) a large sum of money and wishes Demeter a safe voyage, before departing with the others.
+However, upon delivery of the cargo, they declare that they must leave the area before sundown, and one of the men pays the quartermaster Wojchek and another crewman, Olgaren, a large sum of money.
+He wishes Demeter a safe voyage, before departing with the others.

-Clemens, a doctor and graduate of the University of Cambridge, overhears that Demeter is looking for crewmen.
-He attempts to convince the crew that his medical skills and knowledge of astronomy would make him a valuable asset.
-Wojchek rejects him and hires an older man instead.
-While helping to load one of the crates, the man is startled upon recognizing a dragon emblem on the container, and accidentally releases the tackle rope and causes the crate to fall; Clemens witnesses the accident and rushes to save Eliot's grandson, Toby, from being crushed by the loose crate.
+Clemens, a doctor and graduate of the University of Cambridge, overhears that Demeter is looking for additional crewmen.
+He volunteers, arguing that his medical skills and knowledge of astronomy would make him a valuable asset, but Wojchek rejects him and hires an older man instead.
+While helping to load one of the crates, the man is startled upon recognizing a dragon emblem on the container, and accidentally releases the tackle rope, causing the crate to fall; Clemens witnesses the accident and saves Eliot's grandson, Toby, from being crushed by the loose crate.
 The newly hired man declares the dragon emblem a "bad omen" and leaves; out of gratitude for his intervention, Eliot hires Clemens as a replacement.
+Clemens meets the rest of the crew: Joseph, Petrofsky, Larsen, and Abrams.

-Aboard the ship, another crate falls, breaking open in the cargo hold.
-Clemens finds a woman inside, buried in plain dirt.
-She is seemingly barely alive, and he performs blood transfusions to treat (what he believes to be) an infection.
+After the ship leaves port, another crate falls and breaks open in the cargo hold.
+Clemens finds a woman inside, buried in soil, and performs blood transfusions to treat (what he believes to be) an infection.
 Later, in the Aegean Sea, Clemens and Olgaren see a mysterious figure shrouded in fog on the deck.

-The following night, all the animals aboard the ship are dead, including the ship's dog.
+The following night, all the animals aboard the ship are found dead, including the ship's dog.
 The crew, fearing a rabies outbreak, throws the carcasses overboard.
-Anna, the woman in the crate, awakens and warns the crew about a "monster" from Transylvania, a creature that feeds on the blood of humans.
-In her village, she says they call him Dracula, and that she was given to him as a "slave of blood" so that he would leave the village in peace.
-She says that Dracula is already aboard the ship and looking to feed, revealing several bites on her body.
+While on night watch, Petrofsky is attacked and killed by a humanoid creature.
+Anna, the woman in the crate, awakens the next day and warns the crew about a "monster" from Transylvania, a creature that feeds on the blood of humans.
+She explains that the people of her village call him Dracula, and that she was given to him as a "slave of blood" so that he would leave the village in peace.
+She warns Clemens that Dracula is aboard the ship and needs to feed, revealing several bite marks on her body.